ssenkooto1/Microverse_Week_rpt/README.md

 ### Install
 Only if you want to run Linter checks locally.

-If you're a Microverse Student, reference to this link to get detailed instructions on how to set up linters locally to check this project.
+Reference to this link to get detailed instructions on how to set up linters locally to check this project.

 [Linters Config HTML/CSS](https://github.com/microverseinc/linters-config/tree/master/html-css-js)